The genealogy of Galton-Watson trees

 We are able to understand the combinatorial nature of the products in these integral formulas by relating them to the \emph{Fa\`a di Bruno formula} \cite{Joh02}, which states that for $k$-times differentiable $f$ and $g$,

-where $\Pi^k$ is the set of partitions of $\{1,\ldots,k\}$, and $h^j$ denotes the $j^{th}$ derivative of $h$.
+where $\Pi^k$ is the set of partitions of $\{1,\ldots,k\}$, $|\gamma|$ is the number of blocks of a partition $\gamma$ and $|\Gamma|$ are the block sizes, and $h^j$ denotes the $j^{th}$ derivative of $h$.
 It transpires that there is a class of Markov processes whose finite dimensional distributions may be given in terms of a generalisation of the Fa\`a di Bruno for the semigroup $(F_t(s))_{t \geq 0}$.
 Theorem \ref{mixture markov} states that $(\pi^{k,L,T}_t)_{t \in [0,T]}$ is a random mixture of these processes.\\ We then send the picking time $T \to \infty$, and study the asymptotic behaviour of the process $(\pi^{k,L,T}_t)_{t \in [0,T]}$.
 As in the case $k=2$ discussed in Section 2, we will see analogous differences in the asymptotic behaviour of $(\pi^{k,L,T}_t)_{t \in [0,T]}$ depending on the mean $m := f'(1)$ of the offspring distribution.
 Under certain conditions, and in each case conditioned on $\{N_T \geq k\}$, we have the following as $T \to \infty$: \begin{itemize} \item In the supercritical case $m > 1$, Theorem \ref{MTSuper} states that we have the distributional convergence

 for a limit process $ ( \bar{\pi}^{k,L}_{t})_{t \in [0,\infty)}$ depending on the law of $L$.
 We will characterise the law of the limit process $(\bar{\pi}^{k,L}_t)_{t \in [0, \infty)}$ in terms of integral formulas involving the Laplace transform of the martingale limit. \item In the critical case $m = 1$, Theorem \ref{MTCrit} states that there exists a universal stochastic process $(\bar{\pi}^{k,\mathsf{crit}}_t)_{t \in [0,1]}$ such that